ben-windsurf/vg-browse/README.md

 When contributing to this project, please:
 1. Follow the existing code style and structure
-2. Maintain the StubHub design consistency
+2. Maintain the viagogo design consistency
 3. Test across different screen sizes
 4. Update documentation as needed